St. Adalbert Cemetery: History

 The cemetery is named for Saint Adalbert, the patron saint of Poland.

 The Mary, Mother of God Garden Crypt Complex was opened in 1990 in the northwest corner of the cemetery.
 It contains approximately 6,000 crypts.

+On May 17, 2009, at the cemetery was unveiled the Katyń Memorial, dedicated to the victims of Katyn massacre, a series of mass executions of nearly 22,000 Polish military and police officers, border guards, and intelligentsia prisoners of war carried out in 1940 by the People's Commissariat for Internal Affairs of the Soviet Union.
+The sculpture was designed by Wojciech Seweryn.

 Notable burials

 Chronologically ordered by year of death.